The GInsMQTTPlugin is a controller plugin for enabling edge-to-cloud connectivity using the MQTT protocol.

 - On Change: Messages are published each time a value has changed.

-- Continuous Data Transfer: Messages are published as fast as possible.
-The publish rate (messages/second) strongly depends on the number of variables.
-Furthermore, network speed and broker capacity impact the publish rate.
+- Continuous Data Transfer: Messages are published as quickly as possible.
+The publish rate (messages per second) depends heavily on the number of variables, as well as network speed and broker capacity.

-By default, the message contains a variable list as a JSON structure without a timestamp.
-The timestamp can be added to the message as a separate variable.
+By default, the message contains a variable list in JSON format without a timestamp.
+The timestamp can be included as a separate variable in the message.

 {